 - If you call with a question about your care, does a doctor or nurse return the call promptly?

-- Who covers for the doctor when she is away?
+- Who covers for the doctor when they are away?
 Whom should you call if you have a problem after-hours?
 If the doctor works in a group, are you comfortable with being seen by one of the practice partners?

 - Does the doctor frequently refer patients to specialists, or do they prefer to manage the majority of your care themselves?